hroger1030/Database/README.md

 POCO objects with coresponding fields.
 It also has the ability to load SQL metadat into objects and create in memory representations of DB schemas.

-I created a .net framework, .net core, and .net standard build of the assembly
+I created a .net framework, .net core, and .net standard build of the assembly so you should have the correct native version available regardless of what you are working on.

+There is a lot of stuff here that I have yet to fully document, so please drop me a line if you have any questions.